-No.7 Debugging interface
+4.2.7 Debugging interface

-The E1, E20 and E2 emulators support only 4-pin LPD interface.
+The E1, E20, and E2 emulators support the 4-pin LPD interface.
+The E2 emulator also supports the JTAG interface.

-Operation is as follows if the setting of the OPJTAG1 and OPJTAG0 bits of the option byte 2 register is "11B" (JTAG: the JTAG interface is selected in the case of a blank chip).
+Operation is as follows if the setting of the OPJTAG1 and OPJTAG0 bits of the option byte 2 register is "11B" (JTAG: the JTAG interface is selected in the case of a blank chip) and the emulator is connected via the 4-pin LPD interface.

-a.
-When starting (connecting) the E1, E20 or E2 emulator

-Settings of the option byte 2 register are changed from the setting for JTAG to that for 4-pin LPD by the debugger on connection to an emulator.

-Therefore, the OPJTAG1 and OPJTAG0 bits of the option byte 2 register are "01B" (4-pin LPD) during emulator operation.

-- b.
-When exiting from a session with (disconnecting) the E1, E20 or E2 emulator Settings of the option byte 2 register can be changed by the debugger. - The value of the OPJTAG1 and OPJTAG0 bits of the option byte 2 register can be changed to "11B" (for JTAG), which requires rewriting of the flash memory. - The setting of the OPJTAG1 and OPJTAG0 bits of the option byte 2 register can be left as "01B" (4-pin LPD).
+- When starting (connecting) the E1, E20, or E2 emulator Settings of the option byte 2 register are changed from the setting for JTAG to that for 4-pin LPD by the debugger on connection to an emulator. - Therefore, the OPJTAG1 and OPJTAG0 bits of the option byte 2 register are "01B" (4-pin LPD) during emulator operation. - When exiting from a session with (disconnecting) the E1, E20, or E2 emulator Settings of the option byte 2 register can be changed by the debugger. - The value of the OPJTAG1 and OPJTAG0 bits of the option byte 2 register can be changed to "11B" (for JTAG), which requires rewriting of the flash memory. - The setting of the OPJTAG1 and OPJTAG0 bits of the option byte 2 register can be left as "01B" (4-pin LPD).

-When LPD interface is also used the next time the emulator is connected, we recommend exit from the program without changing the settings from that for the LPD interface.
+When the 4-pin LPD interface is also used the next time the emulator is connected, we recommend exit from the program without changing the settings from that for the LPD interface.

-If power to the target system is turned off because of an abnormal end to the emulator session, the OPJTAG1 and OPJTAG0 bits of the option byte 2 register are not rewritten and so retain the value "01B" (for LPD).
-If you wish to change the OPJTAG1 and OPJTAG0 bits of the option byte 2 register to "11B" (for JTAG), please do so at the end of the E1, E20 or E2 emulator session.
+If power to the target system is turned off because of an abnormal end to the emulator session, the OPJTAG1 and OPJTAG0 bits of the option byte 2 register are not rewritten and so retain the value "01B" (for 4-pin LPD).
+If you wish to change the OPJTAG1 and OPJTAG0 bits of the option byte 2 register to "11B" (for JTAG), please do so at the end of the E1, E20, or E2 emulator session.

-No.8 Reset of pins (skipped number)
+4.2.8 Reset of pins (skipped number)

-The information that was previously under this number has been integrated into section 4.2 No.12.
+The information that was previously under this number has been integrated into section 4.2.12, Resets while the emulator is in use.

-No.9 Trace function
+4.2.9 Trace function